-If you’re a web developer who’s passionate about gender equity education, search for these nonprofits online, go to their websites, and reach out to ones that need a better, more professional-looking online presence.
+If you’re a web developer passionate about gender equity education, search for these nonprofits online, go to their websites, and reach out to ones needing a better, more professional-looking online presence.

 Add volunteer and paid experiences with social causes you support to your resume and LinkedIn profiles.

-5. Put the ‘fun’ in fundraiser
+5. Put the ‘fun’ in a fundraiser

 Run a 10K and raise money for beating your personal best time or for each mile you complete.

 6. Organize it

 Get seed and fertilizer donations from a home improvement store.

 See if your alumni organization or work colleagues would participate if you did all the planning.

 7. Get media attention

 Write your message clearly and connect it to everyday events people can easily relate to.
-This will help make your message news-worthy.
-Want to raise money to build a homeless shelter in your neighborhood?
-Then gather stats on how that will positively impact your community.

 Magazines need longer lead times than online news sites that are updated daily.

 Now, if your story fits into their content calendar, you could find your social cause getting more exposure in print or online.

 Idealist is also a great place to look for jobs in your area.

 The purpose of their site is to connect people who want to do good in the world with opportunities for action and collaboration.

 9. Networking with a twist

-If you have a job that requires you to go to networking events, add a little personality to your elevator pitch.
+If you have a job requiring you to attend networking events, add a little personality to your elevator pitch.

 The more you put out in the world what you’re interested in attracting, the more likely opportunities are to find you.

 How will you involve yourself in the social issues you care about?

-Because of whom I follow on Twitter I became actively involved with empowering and educating young girls in Uganda, even visiting the NGO to experience firsthand their work and impact.
+Because of whom I follow on Twitter, I became actively involved with empowering and educating young girls in Uganda, even visiting the NGO to experience firsthand their work and impact.